rmuit/copernica-api/README.md

 with these constants), but you think actually the class should handle this
 better: feel free to file a bug report.

+### Temporary network errors

+For some software projects, it is relevant to know which errors can be classified as temporary.
+(E.g. those that terminate a process on unexpected errors and only want to continue / repeat their actions when specific 'known to be temporary' errors are encountered.
+Another strategy that could work, but might be dangerous, is to only regard HTTP 400 response codes as permanent, and regard everything else a temporary error.)

+Copernica's network is quite stable but hiccups and temporary outages can always occur.
+The following network errors have been observed:

+- Curl occasionally returns error 7 "Failed to connect".
+Once, we've seen error 35 "OpenSSL SSL_connect: SSL_ERROR_SYSCALL in connection to api.copernica.com:443".
+  These can likely always be regarded as temporary errors.
+- Copernica occasionally returns HTTP response codes 503 (Service Unavailable) and 504 (gateway timeout), along with a HTML body with title "Loadbalancer Error" and a header mentioning "too many requests to handle".
+These typically last a few minutes maximum.
+- ~Jun 2020 we've observed Curl error 52 "Empty reply from server" for a GET query that would return a large result set.
+We don't have enough information to know if such an error would always be temporary.
+(It's also possible that this specific circumstance has in the meantime been replaced by returning a HTTP 504 response.)

 ## Some more details

 Below text is likely unimportant to most people (who just want to use a REST